-This roasted butternut squash is baked in a hot oven and turns out irresistibly sweet and caramelized.
+This healthy butternut squash recipe features roasted squash that’s irresistibly sweet and caramelized.
 Top with a dollop of Greek yogurt for a creamy counterpoint!

 “How do you do it?” people ask us.
 For years we’ve balanced an intensely full professional life, and now we have a 7-month old to juggle.
 Despite it all, we cook.
 A lot.
 Because for us, cooking is stress relief.
 It’s the fun part of the day, where we get to blow off steam and create something beautiful or delicious (and hopefully both).
 To cook more, you must find the joy in it all.
-And that’s why we wrote our healthy vegetarian cookbook Pretty Simple Cooking.
-Keep reading for more how we fit cooking into our busy life, and this roasted butternut squash recipe with pickled red onions!
+That’s why we wrote our healthy vegetarian cookbook Pretty Simple Cooking.
+And that’s why we write all the recipes here on A Couple Cooks: to help you find the joy, too.

 Fitting cooking into your busy life